dysdsyd/kaggle-question-pairs-quora/README.md

 ## Usage

-This repository contains various parts performing different function, it can be used by simply running the notebook server by using standard Jupyter command:
+This repository contains 5 notebooks performing different function, it can be used by simply running the notebook server by using standard Jupyter command:

 ```
 $ jupyter notebook